appsquickly/typhoon/README.md

 Also, XML with GUI tools takes less CPU and memory on constrained devices than a usable DSL.
 This is the approach Apple takes with Story Boards and Interface Builder.

+The key thing is that the containr can support the above goals.
 Stay tuned for more DI styles in the coming weeks.
 Including a GUI tool that I'll think you'll really like!

 # Usage